-Crystal Johnson, Property Manager of the Warm Springs Apartments (Map I.D.
-4), an affordable general-occupancy community, stated that the majority of her residents grew up in the area and prefer to stay in Manchester and Warm Springs, thus confirming the Site PMA.
-Ms. Johnson went on to say that Manchester and Warm Springs are less than three miles apart, which allows tenants to move freely between the two towns.
+Crystal Johnson, Property Manager of the Warm Springs Apartments (subject site), stated that the majority of her residents grew up in the area and prefer to stay in Warm Springs and Manchester, thus confirming the Site PMA.
+Ms. Johnson went on to say that Warm Springs and Manchester are less than three miles apart, which allows tenants to move freely between the two towns.